thu-coai/JailbreakDefense_GoalPriority/README.md

 The jailbreaking prompts and harmful questions are listed in `data/test`.

 ### Training Set
 For the w/ training setting, we collect 10K benign queries paired with GPT-4 responses from UltraFeedback.
-Moreover, 500 harmful instructions from AdvBench are randomly paired with Jailbreaking prompts from Liu et al. (2023).
+Moreover, 500 harmful instructions from AdvBench are randomly paired with Jailbreaking prompts from [paper](https://arxiv.org/abs/2305.13860).

 The aforementioned data are listed in `data/`.